I Love You, You're Perfect, Now Change

-I Love You, You're Perfect, Now Change is a musical comedy with book and lyrics by Joe DiPietro and music by Jimmy Roberts.
+I Love You, You're Perfect, Now Change is a musical comedy with book and lyrics by Joe DiPietro, and music by Jimmy Roberts.
 It is the second-longest running Off-Broadway musical.
 The musical was nominated for the Outer Critics Circle Award as Outstanding Off-Broadway musical in 1997.

 Production history

-The musical premiered Off-Broadway at the Westside Theatre on August 1, 1996 and closed on July 27, 2008, after 5,003 performances.
+The musical premiered Off-Broadway at the Westside Theatre on August 1, 1996, and closed on July 27, 2008, after 5,003 performances.
 Directed by Joel Bishoff, the cast featured Jordan Leeds, Robert Roznowski, Jennifer Simard, and Melissa Weil.

 It was first produced in the town where playwright Joe DiPietro was born, Teaneck, New Jersey.
-This production ran from February 24 to March 12, 1995 at the American Stage Company Theater (Artistic Director James Vagias and Managing Director, Glenn Cherrits), a professional theatre in residence on the campus of Fairleigh Dickinson University, Teaneck, NJ.
+This production ran from February 24 to March 12, 1995, at the American Stage Company Theater (Artistic Director James Vagias and Managing Director Glenn Cherrits), a professional theatre in residence on the campus of Fairleigh Dickinson University, Teaneck, NJ.
 Directed by Joel Bishoff, the cast included Robert Roznowski, Robert Michael and Melissa Weil.

 The musical was first produced in the UK at the Churchill Theatre, Bromley, followed by a short season in the West End Comedy Theatre from July 28, 1999 to September 25, 1999.
-Directed by Joel Bishoff, the cast featured Clive Carter, Shona Lindsay, Gillian Kirkpatrick and Russell Wilcox.
+Directed by Joel Bishoff, the cast featured Clive Carter, Shona Lindsay, Gillian Kirkpatrick, and Russell Wilcox.
 It was revived in London at the Jermyn Street Theatre, running from March 1, 2005 to March 26, presented by Popular Productions Ltd. This production then opened in Dubai in 2006 and by Maple Giant at the Bridewell Theatre in 2011.
-A Mandarin Chinese version debuted in Beijing, China, on June 20, 2007, and it had been also reproduced by LANCreators, Taiwan's only group producing Broadway musicals, and performed, in English, at the Crown Theatre, Taipei, from November 3, 2007.
+The first Cantonese Chinese version debuted in Hong Kong on October 28, 2005, and was produced by Wind Mill Grass Theatre.
+Another Mandarin Chinese version was produced in Beijing, China, on June 20, 2007, and it had also been reproduced by LANCreators, Taiwan's only group producing Broadway musicals and performed, in English, at the Crown Theatre, Taipei, from November 3, 2007.